zuruoke/Race-CycleGAN/README.md

 In this project I'll adopt a powerful variant of GAN called [CycleGAN](https://arxiv.org/pdf/1703.10593.pdf) to build a model that can translate an image of a Negroid to a Mongoloid resemblance and vice-versa

 - Mongoloid: includes people of Asian descent, especially Eastern Asian

 - Negroid: includes people of African descent or black Americans

-All data was aggregated from [LFW](http://vis-www.cs.umass.edu/lfw/) and [Flickr](https://www.flickr.com/)
+All 30,254 images was aggregated from [LFW](http://vis-www.cs.umass.edu/lfw/) and [Flickr](https://www.flickr.com/)

 The Workflow for this kernel: